Transgender-Resource-Wiki/transgender-resource-wiki.github.io/docs/travelling/travelling.md

     <span>
         <p style='margin-left:0.5em; text-align:left'> <b>DO NOT TRAVEL WARNINGS: </b></p>
         <p style='margin-left:1em; text-align:left'>
         Absolutely do not travel to the following places for any reason.
-Also note that just because an a place is not listed here that doesn't mean it is safe.
+Also note that just because a place is not listed here that doesn't mean it is safe.
 These are just the most dangerous places.
 Refer to the resources below to see every countries' safety level.
         </p>
         <ul>
             <li>Entire Middle East</li>